-The Second Digital Disruption: Data, Algorithms & Authorship in the 21st Century
+The Second Digital Disruption: Streaming & the Dawn of Data-Driven Creativity

 Keywords: copyright, IP, intellectual property, streaming, competition, piracy, authorship, pornography, netflix, amazon, apple, innovation, disruption, technology